 Client: Environment Canterbury

-EOS role: Programme design, field collection, laboratory analysis, interpretation against food-safety standards, and public-facing reporting
+Our role: Programme design, field collection, interpretation against food-safety standards, and public-facing reporting

 Location: Te Ihutai/Avon-Heathcote Estuary and the lower Ōtākaro/Avon and Ōpāwaho/Heathcote rivers, Ōtautahi/Christchurch

-The monitoring spans the species that matter most to gatherers: estuary shellfish such as cockles and pipi (and tuatua along the coast), estuary fish including yellow-eyed mullet and flounder, and shortfin eel from the rivers.
-Collecting them calls for a mix of boat- and land-based techniques – hand-gathering shellfish at low tide, fyke-netting eels overnight, and netting or line-fishing for estuary fish – all undertaken under a Ministry for Primary Industries special permit.
-Samples are measured, then processed and tested by an independent laboratory for a suite of contaminants: heavy metals such as cadmium, lead and arsenic, polychlorinated biphenyls (PCBs), and – added as the programme grew – the faecal-indicator bacterium E. coli and enteric viruses such as norovirus.
-Results are assessed against the Australia and New Zealand Food Standards Code and the relevant Ministry for Primary Industries shellfish requirements, so the findings can be expressed in the terms that actually govern food safety.
+The monitoring spans the species that matter most to gatherers: estuary shellfish such as cockles and pipi, estuary fish including yellow-eyed mullet and flounder, and shortfin eel from the rivers.
+Collecting them calls for a mix of boat- and land-based techniques – hand-gathering shellfish at low tide, fyke-netting eels overnight, and netting or line-fishing for estuary fish – all undertaken with a Ministry for Primary Industries (MPI) special permit.
+Samples are measured, then processed and tested by an independent laboratory for a suite of contaminants: heavy metals (cadmium, lead, arsenic), polychlorinated biphenyls (PCBs), and the faecal-indicator bacterium E. coli and enteric viruses such as norovirus.
+Results are assessed against the Australia and New Zealand Food Standards Code and the relevant MPI shellfish requirements, so the findings can be expressed in the terms that actually govern food safety.

 Wastewater Discharge Shellfish Monitoring

-Using shellfish as living indicators of human-sewage contamination to test whether moving Christchurch’s wastewater to an ocean outfall improved shellfish safety – one of New Zealand’s few long-term shellfish-pathogen datasets, and a direct line to public-health warnings.
+Using shellfish as living indicators of human-sewage contamination to assist with monitoring of Christchurch's wastewater discharge – a decade-plus BACI record with a direct line to public-health warnings.

 Client: Christchurch City Council